 I lost over forty pounds on a vegan diet … twice!
 Both times were very different.
 The first time was very much trial and error – mostly error.
 I did not count calories, yet I still lost over forty pounds in less than four months.
 The second time was very deliberate and precise, where I counted calories from food intake and subtracted calories from exercise.
 I still lost over forty pounds in less than four months.
 Both methods worked, but which way is best?
+Check out my video on this as well!

 How I Lost Weight the First Time